OpenGeoVis/PVGeo/README.md

 $ sh src/build_plugins.sh
 ```

-## How to Update after Installation
+## How to Update After Installation
 We have included a script that will update the repository from GitHub and re-install everything.
 This script is simply executed by:

 ```bash